The Shire Huts merge glamping with a fantasy world of

 If you are expecting half of the woodland at your event, we can add extra

 accommodation for your party.
-Bell tents all come with lighting and can
+Bell tents all come with:

 We have two beautifully hand-painted tipis which include cushions, roll mats, lighting

 and a shared fire pit, and they sleep five comfortably.
 If at a festival, bell tents and tipis

 are usually located in a secured glamping area with showers and toilets nearby.

 Our own ‘unexpected journey’

 Shire huts is a family-run events accommodation company based in Camborne,

 Cornwall, which manages a growing ‘Shire’ of mobile, cabins to

 festivals and other outdoor happenings around the country.

 The idea came about when Hannah Batt and her partner, James Durbin, first saw the